 The good news is that a little sunlight goes a long way: often 20-30 minutes is sufficient.
 Small increases in your exposure can improve your sleep as well as your mental and physical health.

-Your exposure time should depend on how sensitive your skin is to sunlight.
+Your exposure time should depend on how sensitive your skin is to sunlight, remember to practise safe sunlight exposure and use sun protection behaviours such as applying sun cream.

 Follow these tips to get more sunlight in your routine: